Comparing the rankings obtained from two biodiversity indices: the Fair Proportion Index and the Shapley Value: Conclusions

 In this paper, we summarized the different versions of the Shapley Value which can be found in the literature and which have different relationships with one another as well as with the frequently used Fair Proportion Index.
 We also showed that even though the different definitions are all highly correlated, the rankings they induce are hardly ever identical when the number $n$ of taxa under investigation is large.
 But the difference between the different rankings converges to zero as $n$ grows.
-We could show that these findings are true for two different types of metrics: the Manhattan distance, which is defined for general vectors, as well as for the Kendall tau distance, which is aiming at rankings.
-However, for the Kendall tau distance, ties can be problematic: It is unclear how to compare rankings, that are, say, $(1,2,2,3)$ and $(1,2,3,3)$, which is why Kendall tau only works for rankings which use all numbers from $1$ to $n$ exactly once.
-This led to the necessity of breaking ties arbitrarily in order to use Kendall tau.
-But note that breaking ties arbitrarily can lead to a situation where two rankings that used to be identical (i.e. they contained the same ties), now produce a distance greater than zero, because their ties were dissolved in different ways. \begin{example} Suppose $X=\{A,B,C,D\}$, and suppose that you have obtained two rankings $r_1=(A,C,D,B)=(A,D,C,B)$ and $r_2=(A,C,D,B)=(A,D,C,B)$.
-By translating both rankings individually and allowing them to include ties, we see that $v_{r_1}=(1,2,2,4) = v_{r_2}$, thus $r_1$ and $r_2$ are identical.
-However, breaking ties arbitrarily can lead to $r_1'=(A,C,D,B)$ and $r_2'=(A,D,C,B)$.
-If we now use $r_1'$ as the reference, we obtain $v_{r_1'}=(1,2,3,4)$ and $v_{r_2'}=(1,3,2,4)$ and thus, $d_{\tau}^*(r_1,r_2)= \frac{1}{6} > 0$.\\
+We have chosen the Manhattan distance to measure the difference between the rankings obtained from different biodiversity indices, because the Manhattan distance can deal with ties that may occur in the rankings.
+Additionally, we have used the Kendall tau distance, which is aiming at rankings, but cannot deal with ties in a second analysis (see supporting information (S1 Text)).